hacspec/hacspec-python/LANGUAGE.md

             s		    (for loop)
       | s
         s	          (sequential composition)
-      | from x import x1,x2,...,xn (import from external module)
+      | from x import x1,x2,...,xn (import from other module, only speclib or hacspec)
 ```

 ## Conventions